JulianFujita/WebGL-Sierpinski-Triangle/README.md

 # WebGL
-This is a demonstration on how to use WebGL
+This is a demonstration on how to use WebGL to create a Sierpinski Triangle.